biagruot/biagruot/README.md

 By day I work on a graph-powered intelligence platform at [GraphAware](https://graphaware.com).

-By night I ship my own stuff — voice apps, ecommerce, AI products.
-Some made money, some I killed.
+By night I ship my own stuff: voice apps, ecommerce, AI products.
+Some still live, some I killed.
 All shipped.

 ## Open Source